Five channel synchronised installation

 FILMED BY BEVIS BOWDEN

-Other films made with Melanie Manchot include: Stephen | Flotilla | Cornered Star | Out of Bounds | The Gift | Twelve | Dance (All Night) Paris | Walk (Square) | LEAP
+Other films made with Melanie Manchot: Stephen (in part) | Flotilla | Cornered Star | Out of Bounds | The Gift | Twelve | Dance (All Night) Paris | Walk (Square) | LEAP

 excerpt